-In 2017, total enumeration was achieved only at Kure Atoll, and a capture-recapture estimate was obtained for Pearl and Hermes Reef.
-At French Frigate Shoals, Laysan Island, Lisianski Island, and Midway Atoll abundance estimates were obtained using discovery curve analysis.
-As it happened, the median capture-recapture and discovery curve estimates in 2017, when rounded to the nearest integer, were identical to the total number of individuals identified at each site (or N{min}), respectively (Table 1).
+In 2019, total enumeration was achieved at Lisianski Island and Kure Atoll, and at Midway Atoll, Laysan Island, French Frigate Shoals, and Pearl and Hermes Reef, abundance estimates were obtained using discovery curve analysis (Table 1).
 Counts at Necker and Nihoa Islands are conducted from zero to a few times per year.
 Pups are born over the course of many months and have very different haulout patterns compared to older animals.
 Therefore, pup production at Necker and Nihoa Islands is estimated as the mean of the total pups observed in the past 5 years, excluding counts occurring early in the pupping season when most have yet to be born.
-In 2017, no count was conducted at Necker Island and two counts were conducted at Nihoa Island.
-The most recent abundance estimate (from 2016) was used for Necker Island.

 In the MHI, NMFS collects information on seal sightings reported throughout the year by a variety of sources, including a volunteer network, the public, and directed NMFS observation effort.
-In recent years, a small number of surveys of Ni'ihau and nearby Lehua Islands have been conducted through a collaboration between NMFS, Ni'ihau residents and the US Navy.
-Total MHI monk seal abundance is estimated by adding the number of individually identifiable seals documented in 2017 on all MHI other than Ni'ihau and Lehua to an estimate for these latter two islands based on counts expanded by a haulout correction factor.
-A recent telemetry study (Wilson et al., 2017) found that MHI monk seals (N=23) spent a greater proportion of time ashore than Harting et al. (2017) estimated for NWHI seals.
+A small number of surveys of Ni'ihau and nearby Lehua Islands are conducted through a collaboration between NMFS, Ni'ihau residents and the US Navy.
+Total MHI monk seal abundance is estimated by adding the number of individually identifiable seals documented during a calendar year on all MHI other than Ni'ihau and Lehua to an estimate for these latter two islands based on counts expanded by a haulout correction factor.
+A telemetry study (Wilson et al., 2017) found that MHI monk seals (N=23) spent a greater proportion of time ashore than Harting et al. (2017) estimated for NWHI seals.
 Therefore, the total non-pup estimate for Ni'ihau and Lehua Islands was the total beach count at those sites (less individual seals already counted at other MHI) divided by the mean proportion of time hauled out in the MHI (Wilson et al., 2017).
 The total pups observed at Ni'ihau and Lehua Islands were added to obtain the total (Table 1).

 Table 1.
-Total and minimum estimated abundance (N{min}) of Hawaiian monk seals by location in 2017.
+Total and minimum estimated abundance (N{min}) of Hawaiian monk seals by location in 2019.
 The estimation method is indicated for each site.
-Methods used include DC: discovery curve analysis, EN: total enumeration; CR: capture-recapture; CC: counts corrected for the proportion of seals at sea; Min: minimum tally.
+Methods used include DC: discovery curve analysis, EN: total enumeration; CR:

+capture-recapture; CC: counts corrected for the proportion of seals at sea; Min: minimum tally.
 Median values are presented.
 Note that the median range-wide abundance is not equal to the total of the individual sites' medians, because the median of sums may differ from the sum of medians for non-symmetrical distributions.
-N{min} for individual sites are either the minimum number of individuals identified or the 20th percentile of the abundance distribution (the latter applies to Necker, Nihoa, Ni'ihau/Lehua, and range-wide).
+N{min} for individual sites are either the minimum number of individuals identified or the 20^{th} percentile of the abundance distribution (the latter applies to Necker, Nihoa, Ni'ihau/Lehua, and range-wide).